aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

-In addition to trainings, vendors can provide information about upcoming products that may offer a glimpse of the direction the industry is heading, for similar products and services.
-Having a good working relationship with vendor representatives can keep Facilitators informed about current  technology, in addition to providing existing product updates and improvements.
+In addition to trainings, vendors can provide information about upcoming products that may offer a glimpse of the direction the industry is heading for similar products and services.
+Having a good working relationship with vendor representatives can keep Facilitators informed about current  technology in addition to providing existing product updates and improvements.
 This usually requires no more than a simple subscription to a mailing list or company newsletter.
 Information can also be directly solicited from vendors to enhance a facilitator’s